 Tim Leventhal on grass covered trail across Bad Rock.
 Note the absence of grass above

 and below the trail.
 Photo by Ron Petrie

 Ron has surmised that the grass growing in the trail on top of the rocks continues to exist because of the tons of horse, mule and dog manure left behind by thousands of pack animals that undoubtedly traversed this treacherous trail for hundreds of years.
 I tend to agree since there would have been very few, if any, places to get off the trail from one end to the other.

 This relatively short stretch of trail climbed some 300 feet up, across and down the other side of Bad Rock in a distance of no more than ¼ mile.
 It would likely have taken more than an hour to pass, especially when small children and elders were along.

 The second Flathead Post was constructed east of Bad Rock on the north side of the Clark's Fork River near the mouth of Swamp Creek, which flows in from the south.

-The following GLO map of the south side of the river clearly shows two primitive trails leading to the location of the second Flathead Post.
+The following GLO map of the south side of the river shows two primitive trails leading to the location of the second Flathead Post.
 Keep in mind that it remained in operation for about 25 years.
-Also note the trail along Swamp Creek that appeared on Thompson's 84° Map produced in 1824, a portion of which was shown above.
+Also note the trail along Swamp Creek that appeared on Thompson's 84° Map shown previously.